Lauren Gogal: Club career

 After college, Gogal joined the Washington Spirit as a non-roster invitee in the 2025 preseason.
 She subsequently played for Lexington SC's USL W League side, appearing in all 10 games and scoring 2 goals.
 On July 23, the Spirit signed Gogal to a national team replacement contract through August 20.
 On August 19, the day before the contract expired, she made her professional debut by starting and playing 90 minutes in the Spirit's 7–0 away win over Salvadoran club Alianza in the 2025–26 CONCACAF W Champions Cup group stage.
 On September 12, the Utah Royals announced that they had signed Gogal until the end of the season, but she did not make any appearances for the club.

+On December 3, 2025, Gogal signed with USL Super League club Brooklyn FC for the rest of the season.
+She made her Super League debut three days later, coming on as a second-half substitute in a 1–0 loss to the Carolina Ascent.

 Personal life

 Gogal is the daughter of Daniel and Lisa Gogal and has five siblings.
 She is the cousin of Guam international footballer Conner Cappelletti.